David Tomlinson weighs up the pros and cons to judge whether a bitch or dog is better

 From a purely practical point of view, bitches have one major disadvantage: they come into season at least once a year.
 What is more, they usually have an uncanny sense of timing and do so at the height of the shooting season, thus ruling themselves out of action.
 However, not all owners are sensitive to their bitch’s condition.
 I was on a shoot a year ago when, during the break for drinks after the second drive, the keeper’s black labrador was found tied to a black labrador bitch belonging to one of the guns (and not with a piece of string).
 The joke was how much the keeper was going to charge as a stud fee.

-The solution to the inconvenience of seasons is to have your bitch spayed.
-Assuming you have no plans to breed from her, the current advice is to have the operation before her first season (until recently spaying after the first season was recommended).
+Assuming you have no plans to breed from your bitch and are planning on having her spayed, the current advice is to have the operation before her first season (until recently spaying after the first season was recommended).
+(Read more on spaying and neutering.)
 It is now thought that the health advantages of neutering at an early age outweigh those of doing so later.

 While bitches may be interested in sex only once a year, dogs are all the time.
 Again, neutering is the simple answer.
-Until recently castration wasn’t recommended until after the dog had achieved full maturity or at least a year, but now thinking tends towards the operation being performed at a much earlier age, and well before sexual maturity at five or six months.
 The advantages of castration are many, including a reduction in possible aggression and the likelihood of prostate problems, and less marking of territory.

 Just as a good horse can’t be a bad colour, a good dog can’t be the wrong sex.
 The secret is to choose whichever you are happier with, bitch or dog.